 I have lived in Diss for the last 26 years and my three children were schooled in Diss.
 I have a background in nursing, the armed forces, project management and running my own business.

 I presently own and run a dress shop in Mere Street.
 It was there, in the heart of the community whilst listening to my customers that I realised that there were real challenges in Diss.
 I felt that I could bring my own expertise and experience to the Town Council, helping to shape the future of the town that I have grown to love.

 I feel very much a part of Diss and its community and by serving on the Council I feel I can contribute to both.

 I have resided in Diss most of my life and began to play the violin at school.
 I then continued my violin studies at the City of Leeds College of Music; I am very grateful to all those people who helped me to become a professional musician of merit.
 I have been teaching the violin for over 30 years and currently work at Diss High School as a support worker.

 During my time as a musician, I made a few recordings on the Brewhouse label and on my own AKCC and AKCD labels.
 I became a councillor many years ago as I am passionate about improving the area for the benefit of both residents and visitors.

 I believe that by being a councillor, I am at the core of how changes can be implemented within the town.

-Vice-Chair of Executive Committee & Member of Facilities & Planning committees
+Town Mayor, Vice-Chair of Executive Committee & Planning committees, ex-officio of all committees

 I have lived in Diss my whole life and have found it to be a wonderful and vibrant town.
 Before becoming a councillor, I was an active member of the Diss Youth Council.
 I joined it in 2017 when I was 15 and became its first leader and chair.
 During my time on the youth council, I took part in many town events and really enjoyed getting involved in the community.
 I think the community spirit in Diss is incredible.
 I'm honoured to serve Diss as a councillor and I look forward to representing our town in the future.